 So you've already bought driving lessons from Aviva Driving School and your parent, guardian, spouse, partner, aunt, uncle or grandparent has a car insurance policy with Aviva.
-We've got good news - activating your accompanied driver cover couldn't be easier.
-Just follow these steps:
+We've got good news - activate your accompanied driver cover and go out with confidence!

 - Revisit your theory